iftekharanwar/SCOPE-Besthackathon/DOCUMENTATION.md

 ## 9. Conclusion

-SCOPE - The Smart Insurance Claim Routing Assistant prototype demonstrates the potential for automating insurance claim processing and routing.
+SCOPE - The Smart Claims Optimization and Prioritization Engine prototype demonstrates the potential for automating insurance claim processing and routing.
 While it has limitations as a prototype, it provides a solid foundation for developing a production-ready system.

 The modular architecture allows for easy extension and enhancement, and the clear separation of concerns makes it straightforward to replace components with more sophisticated implementations as needed.